OlaszPL/KDTree_QuadTree_project/README.md

 - **Query Visualization**: Shows the process of querying the QuadTree.

 ![output](https://github.com/user-attachments/assets/9df73db4-e4fd-403c-978e-1677e322c376)

+## Documentation
+The project includes detailed documentation in the form of PDF files (in Polish).
+You can find the documentation in the `documentation` folder:

+- [presentation](documentation/prezentacja.pdf): A presentation about the project.
+- [documentation](documentation/dokumentacja.pdf): Detailed documentation of the project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.